Feeling tempted to try Black Hat SEO tricks?

 Here’s how reciprocal link trading usually works.
 You start by joining a linking circle.
-As part of that linking circle you will have links pointing back to your sites on other people’s sites as long as you place links to their sites on yours.
+As part of that linking circle, you will have links pointing back to your sites on other people’s sites as long as you place links to their sites on yours.

 Free Site Creation Spamming

 This is a practice that becomes really black hat if you go overboard with it.
-The main task is to create as much free sites as possible, all featuring the same content, and the same links pointing back to your main sites with the same anchor texts.
+The main task is to create as many free sites as possible, all featuring the same content, and the same links pointing back to your main sites with the same anchor texts.

 Thousands of Directory Submissions Too Quickly